Step One: Do the reading assignment (below):

 Why the Bible?

-Have you ever wondered how it is that you can know God?
+Have you ever wondered how it is that you can even know God?
 Well, the Bible is a pretty good way to start the process.
 Actually it is one of the best places to start!
 In John’s gospel we learn that, “In the beginning was the word, and the word was with God, and the word was God…” In fact John takes it a step further and says, “the Word became flesh and dwelt among us.”
 In other words, Jesus is the incarnate word of God, and scripture is Jesus Christ’s voice present within our life.
 By reading scripture, we are literally entering into Christ and His Spirit.
 This is pivotal to our relationship with God and His church.
 St Jerome once said, “Ignorance of scripture is ignorance of Christ.”
 Therefore, the Bible is A MUST for all those that believe and call themselves disciples and christians.

 Why the Catechism of the Catholic Church?
 (CCC)